Table of contents

 What you need to know about median house prices

-However, understanding median house prices can be useful because they give investors a rough guide about the locations they can afford.
+However, understanding median house prices can be helpful because they give investors a rough guide about the locations they can afford.

-For example, you could get a significant variation in property value for similar properties when you compare the more desirable locations within a particular suburb, such as a property having water views with ones that are less desirable such as on a busy road or even on a secondary main road or too near the train or with views of the service station across the street.
+In many locations, understanding the median house price is almost worthless because of the wide variation in sale prices, which means the area does not have a homogeneous housing style.
+For example, you could get a significant variation in property value for similar properties when you compare the more desirable locations within a particular suburb, such as a property having water views with less desirable ones such as on a busy road or even on a secondary main road or too near the train or with views of the service station across the street.

 As you can see, if a suburb has housing of variable quality, the median house price is not very useful because some properties are simply more valuable than others.